DocumentationConfiguration

 Worker CLI Options

-Override worker behavior via CLI flags:
+Override worker behavior at runtime:

-pidgey worker dev --concurrency 50
+pidgey worker dev --concurrency 50 --poll 1000 --queue emails

 • --concurrency — Max concurrent jobs

-• --poll — Polling interval in milliseconds
+• --poll — Poll interval in ms

 • --queue — Process specific queues (repeatable)